Nuitka/Nuitka/README.txt

 ================

 Remember, this project is not completed yet.
-Although the CPython test suite works near perfect, there is still more work needed, to make it do enough optimizations to be worth while.
+Although the CPython test suite works near perfect, there is still more work needed, to make it do more optimization.
 Try it out.

 Subscribe to its mailing lists
 ------------------------------